Strawberry beds can go wild with ‘Runners’

 - Keep the bed weeded, apply a balanced feed to encourage leaf production, and re-mulch the bed with straw or another material

-- The plants will bounce back over the rest of the summer but they won’t produce berries again until the following year (unless of course they’re an Everbearing variety).
+- The plants will bounce back over the rest of the summer but they won’t produce berries again until the following year (unless they’re a a day-neutral or everbearing variety).

 If you’re diligent with cutting back runners you can control overcrowding.
 If you’re like me and sometimes forget, or go on vacation, or inherit a new garden, then you’re in for a fun time.
 Although you could just leave an overgrown bed to do its thing, each plant will be far more productive if it has elbow room.